djsudduth/mindmap-markdown/README.md

 One of the key missing components with Simplemind exports is that not all information is exported such as outer notes and relations.
 Plus, having a markdown outline of the mind map allows for notetaking apps like Obsidian or Logseq to consume the outline easily.
 Mindmd will export inner and outer notes, notes on node-to-node links, embedded and linked images, urls, and relations between nodes.
 Audio files (only audio links), node colors, checkboxes, mindmap-to-mindmap links and icons are not exported.
 The script will execute on Windows, MacOS or Linux.

 ## Usage
-To run mindmd you need to first add your input and output paths to the `settings.cfg` file.
+To run mindmd you can either set your input and output paths in `settings.cfg` file, or, use the input `-i` or output `-o` switches to override the config file.

+There are default paths already set in the `settings.cfg` file.
 However, you can simply test the script by running:
 ```bash
 > python mindmd.py
 ```